chrultrabook/docs/src/docs/faq.md

 - This depends on your use case.
 Only you can answer this question.

-### Should I use rw-legacy or full rom?
+### Should I use RW_LEGCY or full rom?

 - This depends on what you are looking to use your device for.
 If you are planning on installing Windows or macOS you need to use full rom.
-RW-legacy only supports linux.
+RW_LEGACY only supports linux.

 ### My internal keyboard doesn't work, can I use an external keyboard to get into developer mode?